Skip to main content

 Partition Action (Court-Ordered Sale)

-If heirs truly cannot agree, any single heir can file a partition action in California Superior Court.
+If heirs truly cannot agree, any single heir can file a partition action in California Superior Court — one of the title-clouding issues covered in our title problems guide.
 Under the Uniform Partition of Heirs Property Act (effective in California since 2022), the court will:

 • Order an independent appraisal